 Tuition Waivers and Student Loans

 A Graduate College waiver plus any federal loans and/or work-study cannot exceed the cost of attendance for the academic year.
 If applying for loans and/or work-study a Free Application for Federal Student Aid (FAFSA) must be completed.

 Students must report Graduate College waivers to Financial Aid, because loan amounts and disbursement of funds may be affected, especially if any loan money will be used for living expenses.
 A fellowship stipend may affect federal student loans or work-study.
 Typically, students with waivers/fellowships may be limited in the amount of federal loans they can borrow.

-Student who have already received a refund for the current year in federal loans and accept a waiver/fellowship, may be responsible to return this refund to UIC.
-Contact the Office of Student Financial Aid for further information and seee the Graduate Student Guide from the Office of Student Financial Aid.
+Students who have already received a refund for the current year in federal loans and accept a waiver/fellowship, may be responsible to return this refund to UIC.
+Contact your dedicated contact in the Office of Student Financial Aid for further information (contacts are listed here: the Office of Student Financial Aid).